Institutional Animal Care and Use Committee (IACUC)

 ACAPAC – All Campus Animal Planning and Advisory Committee

 This advisory committee is involved in oversight of the UW–Madison animal program.
-It advises the Institutional Official on matters related to oversight of the ethical and humane use of animals in all university research, teaching, and outreach activities, and has authority to develop and implement institutional animal program policies.
+It advises the Institutional Official on matters related to oversight of the ethical and humane use of animals in all university research, teaching, and outreach activities.
 The ACAPAC membership includes the Attending Veterinarian for the campus, the chairs of the school and college ACUCs, researchers with active animal programs, animal facility managers, and representatives of UW Legal Services.
 Subject matter experts are invited to participate in ACAPAC activities as needed.

 What all PIs need to know

 - All animal care and use protocols are submitted for review through, and administered by, the Research Animal Resources Center IACUC office, no matter which of the UW–Madison IACUCs has oversight.

 - The UW–Madison animal care and use protocol form is the same for all principal investigators, regardless of department, school, college, or IACUC.